 Ssezibwa falls- a perfect cultural and scenic outing

-Ssezibwa Falls – Culture – Legends – Scenic Wonders and the Traditional Ways still continue Today
+Ssezibwa Falls – Culture – Legends – Scenic Wonders and the Traditional Ways still continue Today – The perfect cultural add-on to your safari.

 A visit to Ssezibwa Falls – Culture – Legends – Scenic Wonders will give inside into the Buganda Kingdom – past Kabakas (Kings) like Kabaka Mwanga ll planted a tree there which is one of the largest trees around.
 I was a place of serenity for past Kabakas.

 Today the Baganda people still come here to seek out those who practice traditional healings and are purported to perform miracles.
-The falls and the river that splits into two has meaning to Baganda people regarding the legend of a woman giving birth and out of her came two rivers, sacrifices are still made here after the birth of twin.
+The falls and the river that splits into two has meaning to the Baganda people regarding the legend of a woman giving birth and out of her came two rivers, sacrifices are still made here after the birth of twin.

 There is a resort here called Ssezibwa Falls resort where you can even spend the night and go to sleep with the sounds of the falls, have lunch here or dinner.
 The falls to the Baganda are much more than a mere waterfall, they are a part of their culture, history and traditional belief system.